ingadhoc/stock/stock_ux/README.rst

 #.
 Remove the group Tecnical Features to the seccion "Locations" in "stock move" form view from the picking view.
 #.
 Fix in the calculation cost of the merchandise sold when the currency of the product is different from the currency of the company.
 #.
 Add a stock picking list report to stock pickings.
 #.
+Add compatibility with web_m2x_options by allowing to create lots on m2o fields
+#.
 Add optional constraints configurable by Picking Type:

 * Block Picking Edit: Restrict to add lines or to send more quantity than the original quantity.
 This will only apply to users with group Restrict Edit Blocked Pickings.